-What to Do About Hard Water in Blaine
+What to Do About Hard Water

 Just because you have a hard water problem in your home does not mean you cannot resolve the problem with professional help.
 To begin the water softening process, call Air Mechanical today.
 Our plumbing experts have all the answers you need to reduce mineral deposits in your water and increase its quality and purity.
 Call Air Mechanical today to learn about the water softening products available to you.
-Here is a description of some different ways to treat hard water in your Blaine, MN home.
+Here is a description of some different ways to treat hard water in your Andover, MN home.

 - Chemical Water Softeners: During the laundering process chemical softeners are added to the water which remove calcium and magnesium.
 This leads to cleaner, fresher clothes.